 Microsoft Windows did some minor overhauls to its various applications.
 One among them was the File Explorer.
 After getting a much needed revamp, it’s finally back to being among its old shine and glory.
-Moreover, it has also been blessed with some useful tips, tricks and handy shortcuts that you might not be aware of.
+Moreover, it has also been blessed with some useful tips, tricks, and handy shortcuts that you might not be aware of.
 Therefore, in this guide, we have listed some of these File Explorer Shortcuts that you should start using right away.
-Also, take note of these steps to Create Custom Shortcuts for Various Windows Applications
+Also, take note of these steps to create custom shortcuts for apps on Windows.

 Windows File Explorer Shortcuts

 Among the changes introduced in the File Explorer, the Favorites section on the left has been replaced with Quick Access.
 Windows stores the frequently accessed folders over to that section.
 You could also pin any of your most-used folders there.
 Apart from that, Microsoft has also integrated OneDrive in the Explorer menu, beginning with Windows 10.
 Likewise, the File Explorer also stores some useful shortcuts to make your work pretty easy.
 Here are some of the most important ones.
 On that note, check out these website shortcuts to access your favorite sites faster.

 Open File Explorer from Anywhere

 You could use the Windows+E shortcut to open File Explorer from anywhere on your Windows 10 screen.

 The ribbon in File Explorer holds some basic yet useful functionalities.
 These include the usual Cut, Copy, Paste, Delete, Rename Properties feature.
 Apart from that, it also allows you to customize the View option or the way you make file selections.
 Use Ctrl+F1 to enable or disable the File Explorer’s Ribbon.

 If you already have the File Explorer opened and wish to open a new window in a different section, take the help of Ctrl+N shortcut on your Windows PC.